ContentVec: An Improved Self-Supervised Speech Representation by Disentangling Speakers: Introduction

 In this paper, we seek to investigate the following two research questions.
 First, is there a way to disentangle speaker variations during SSL training \emph{without} significant content loss?
 To this end, we propose \algnamens, an SSL framework that is adapted from the \textsc{HuBERT} training paradigm.
 The key idea of \textsc{HuBERT} is that by having some relatively poor speech representations, such as MFCC, serve as the teacher labels for the masked prediction task, one can derive speech representations (which are sometimes referred to as \emph{students}) that are far better than the teachers in many aspects, including content preservation.
 This inspires us that by combining \textsc{HuBERT}'s teacher-student framework with speaker disentanglement techniques, we could potentially restore the content loss caused by the latter.

 This has led us to the design of \algnamens, which incorporates into \textsc{HuBERT} three disentangling mechanisms - \emph{disentanglement in teachers} and \emph{disentanglement in students}, and \emph{speaker conditioning}.
 Specifically, disentanglement in teachers refers to removing the speaker information from the teacher labels.
 Disentanglement in students refers to introducing a regularization loss that directly enforces speaker invariance on the speech representations.
-Speaker conditioning refers to inputing speaker labels to the masked prediction task.
-As we will show, all three modules are essential in shaping the speaker information flow across the speech representation network layers, and thereby achieve a superior disentanglement quality while keeping the content information largely intact.
+Speaker conditioning refers to inputting speaker information to the masked prediction task, so that the need for the speech representation to encode speaker information is relieved.
+As we will show, all three modules are essential in shaping the speaker information flow across the speech representation network layers, and thereby achieve a superior disentanglement quality while keeping the content information intact.

 The second research question we would like to explore is: How much performance gain, if any, can speaker disentanglment in SSL features contribute to downstream tasks?
 Our extensive evaluation shows that speaker disentanglement can achieve a consistent performance advantage over the baseline speech representations on content-related applications.
 The findings of this paper can shed some light on next-generation speech representations that can supply more targeted information to the downstream tasks and enable more powerful content processing directly on speech.